-Certain Boise State employees’ institutional base salaries exceed the legislatively mandated salary cap on contracts, grants and cooperative agreements funded by the National Institutes of Health (“NIH”).
+Certain Boise State employees’ institutional base salaries exceed the legislatively mandated salary cap on contracts, grants and cooperative agreements funded by NIH.
 Therefore, when submitting proposals to NIH, Boise State must adhere to the following requirements from NIH’s Notice Number NOT-OD-16-045 (the “NIH Notice”):

 For FY 2016, the Consolidated Appropriations Act, 2016 (Public Law 114-113), signed into law on December 18, 2015, restricts the amount of direct salary to Executive Level II of the Federal Executive pay scale.
 The Executive Level II salary is $185,100 effective January 10, 2016.

 For the purposes of the salary limitation, the terms “direct salary,” “salary,” and “institutional base salary” have the same meaning and are exclusive of fringe benefits and facilities and administrative (F&A) expenses, also referred to as indirect costs.
 An individual’s institutional base salary is the annual compensation that the applicant organization pays for an individual’s appointment, whether that individual’s time is spent on research, teaching, patient care or other activities.
 Base salary excludes any income that an individual may be permitted to earn outside of the duties to the applicant organization.